skijit/notes/programming/web/javascript/error-handling.md

         assert(array.length > 0, "empty array in lastElement");
         return array[array.length - 1];
     }```
-- You can use Exceptions **without** throwing them
+- **GOOD IDEA**: You can use Exceptions **without** throwing them
     - new up the `Error` but send it as the return value
     - do an `instanceof Error` test against the return value and handle accordingly

-## Try-Catch Performance
+-  **Try-Catch Performance**:
     - Avoid Try-Catch in performance-critical functions and loops
-- The additional overhead of a try-catch block in which an exception is not thrown is pretty small
-    - It's the Exception that is thrown that makes thing much slower.
+    - Marginal overhead is almost negligible unless an Exception is actually thrown.